fidenzacademy/knowledge-base/Resources/Web/HTML_CSS.md

 ## Optional Resources

 1. [FreeCodeCamp](https://learn.freecodecamp.org/) - FreeCodeCamp is a great resource when it comes to learning and gaining practical experience at the same time.
+2. [Frontend Workshop by Microsoft](https://github.com/Microsoft/frontend-bootcamp) - A great workshop by Microsoft that focuses on frontend technologies including ReactJS and Redux.
+Great starting point if you want to master frontend development!